 I have not seen it myself, but a farmer once told me that he has seen trout gathering in spring eruption zones during floods.
 He could see the browns trout resting in the pocket of spring water surrounded by liquid mud.

 Such areas will also be worth a look.

 What nymphs to use when fishing in the rain?

-I suggest fishing the same pattern.
+In most cases, I will suggest fishing the traditional patterns.
+The ones which are proven to work in your local water.
 The aquatic life is not going to change much simply because there is more flow.
-If the water is slightly cloudy, consider using a size larger to improve visibility, maybe even go as far as using a bright seed.
+If the water is slightly cloudy, consider using a size larger to improve visibility, maybe even go as far as using a bright bead.

 Streamers and tiny wet flies are an excellent option for cloudy water.
 I will pick larger bolder patterns,s in dark colors.
 A black wooly bugger or rabbit fly will be my pick.
 But olive or dark brown likely also work.